-Thermoforming, the general term for vacuum forming (or vacuforming), pressure forming, and drape forming, is our specialty.
+Thermoforming, the general term for vacuum forming (or vacuforming), is our specialty.
 Our production environment is designed to efficiently handle small or large production runs.
 Waveform's state of the art, fully automated, radiant heat thermoforming machines allow us to achieve short cycle time with minimum operator intervention, which translates into consistent quality, predictable lead-times, and cost savings for you.
 Custom control systems make our thermoformers very flexible, and ensure that they operate at optimum efficiency and with consistent repeatability.

 Thermoforming occupies a unique niche in the plastics industry, offering many benefits over other plastics molding techniques.
 Low tooling costs allow thermoforming to compete directly with fiberglass, wood, and metal fabrication while achieving higher production rates and lower part costs.
 The greatest economies in thermoforming are achieved at low to moderate volumes (10 to 10,000 units per year depending on the part size).